Account Based Marketing: Tools, Tips, and Tactics for ABM Success

 Account Based Marketing Overview

 The age-old conversion funnel has stood the test of time, with minor tweaks along the way.
-Although this funnel has proven successful, Account-Based Marketing (more simply referred to as ABM) can help provide new ways to drive ROI for B2B businesses.
+Although this funnel has proven successful, Account-Based Marketing (more simply referred to as ABM marketing) can help provide new ways to drive ROI for B2B businesses.
 With the advent of new technologies, there is no better time to include ABM as a strategy to increase sales and revenue.

 ABM is a style of marketing where a company’s most important clients are carefully identified and the silos of sales and marketing are knocked down to create unique solutions for a client’s business needs.